wilsonmar/drones/development-plan.md

 <a name="MobileCapabilities">
 ## A. Mobile phone controlling Phantom 3 drone</a>

-   0. Take-off command (from interactive display in the F150
-   0. Abort mission button (to invoke manual piloting).
+The progress of computer control is similar to how a human gradually learns to fly safely -- gradually taking more risk of damaging equipment as skills increase.

    0. Display video from drone on mobile app screen.
    0. Chromecast or iOS AirPlay Mirroring for App broadcast to a Google stick on HDMI of TV.
+   0. Streaming live footage to the F150 (800x384 pixels every 4 seconds).
    0. Stream video to cloud web server for analysis and archival.
-   0. Streaming live footage to the F150 (800x384 pixels every 4 seconds).
+[OUT OF SCOPE]
    0. GPS coordinates input (in a local file to start, max altitude for failsafe)

+   0. Simulator display actual mission log, etc.
+   0. Simulator store coordinates with keywords.

+   0. Take-off command (from interactive display in the F150
+   0. Abort mission button (to invoke manual piloting) immediately.
-   0. RTH (Return to home) button
+   0. RTH (Return to home) button after short missions.
-   1. Display mission log
-   1. Display missions history
+   0. Really store coordinates with keywords.

 <a name="DroneCapabilities">
 ## B. Image recognition and route planning/prioritization</a>